drakes00/remake/doc/rules.md

         - `deps`: The dependency pattern or list of dependency patterns for the rule.
         - `builder`: The associated Builder object defining the build action.
         - `name` (optional): A name for the rule.
-        - `exclude` (optional): Targets to be excluded from pattern matching.
+        - `exclude` (optional): Targets/VirtualTargets to be excluded from pattern matching.
         """
         pass